-Ann Nguyen is a photographer, artist, and journalist splitting her time between Washington D.C. and Winston-Salem, NC.
-Ann believes that visual narratives as well as documentation are integral components to expose the existence, experiences, and actions of people.
+I am a photographer, communications nerd, and writer working in Washington D.C.
+I believe that visual narratives as well as written documentation are integral components to expose the existence, experiences, and actions of people.

-At Wake Forest University, Ann graduated Cum Laude with a double major in Sociology and Studio Art in 2017.
-Throughout the latter half of college, Ann photographed for Wake Forest University, under the mentorship of University Photographer, Ken Bennett, former contributor to the Washington Post, The New York Times and the Associated Press.
+At Wake Forest University, I graduated Cum Laude with a double major in Sociology and Studio Art in 2017.
+Throughout the latter half of college, I had the honor to photograph for Wake Forest University, under the mentorship of University Photographer, Ken Bennett -- former contributor to the Washington Post, The New York Times and the Associated Press.

-Her recent photography exhibit, exposing printing processing, featured at Hanes Gallery, and Winston-Salem's 2017 Juneteenth festival, consisted of assertively large-scaled prints responding to the implicit racial bias manifested in the technological development of Kodak's color film and Shirley Cards.
+I've produced a photography exhibit, exposing printing processing, featured at Hanes Gallery, and Winston-Salem's 2017 Juneteenth festival, consisting of assertively large-scaled prints responding to the implicit racial bias manifested in the technological development of Kodak's color film and Shirley Cards.

-Part of the inaugural class of Elle.com Scholars, a selective cohort of young journalists reporting on race, class, and gender, Ann worked under the mentorship of Sister Citizen's author, and Wake Forest University Professor, Dr. Melissa Harris-Perry as well as current American University Professor Dr. Sherri Williams.
-Ann recently wrote on the ways women of color are redefining and shifting the role of comedy.
-Inspired by Solange's A Seat at the Table, the Elle.com Scholars produced The Seat at the Table Syllabus, which centered the lives and voices of young women of color in the conversation.
-Ann was responsible for the initial pitch and final design.
+Part of the inaugural class of Elle.com Scholars, a selective cohort of young journalists reporting on race, class, and gender, I also worked under the mentorship of Sister Citizen's author, and Wake Forest University Professor, Dr. Melissa Harris-Perry, and current American University Professor Dr. Sherri Williams.
+I wrote about how women of color are redefining and shifting the role of comedy at Elle.com.
+I pitched and did the final design for the Solange-inspired Seat at the Table Syllabus.

 In my free time, I write headlines and report original stories for AsAmNews.com.